-Dean of School of Health and Environment, Co-Director of Human Assessment Lab
+Dean of College of Health Sciences, Co-Director of Human Assessment Lab

 - Dietary compliance

 - Effectiveness of nutrition interventions with various populations

 - Energy balance and weight control